seb-wilkes/FCC-ee/README.md

         & ~(((non_ip['S']>s_ip[6]) & (non_ip['S']< s_ip[7])))]
 `

 It is also important to ensure that the differences in file sizes are accounted for.
-Assuming they start in the same place, an easy way to get over this is to create an overlap (booL) index.
+Assuming they start in the same place, an easy way to get over this is to create an overlap (boolean) index.
 `overlap_array = data_frame.index.isin(baseline_data.index)`

+Finally, there may be a more direct way using Pandas, but I extracted the TTbar emittance from the textfile using (line 15 is for the twiss output, but it shouldn't vary between files):
+`ex_o = float(linecache.getline(file_location, 15).split()[-1])*(182.5**2)`